Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 # Chapter 04: Analysis

-### Analysis
+## Analysis

 it is about figuring out potential problems, and then solving problems before you release your application out into the real world.

-Analysis and your use cases let you show customers, managers, and other developers how your system works in a real world context not just in your controlled environment -happy scenario-.
+Analysis and your use cases let you show customers, managers, and other developers how your system works in a real world context not just in your controlled environment -**happy scenario**-.

 **Delegation** shields your objects from implementation changes to other objects in your software. it protect our code from changes due to changes happening to other objects.

 **Textual analysis** is about looking at _`nouns`_ in your use case to figure out _`potential classes`_, and _`methods`_.

-Maybe You didn't use cases and still create good software, but it's good to use them to satisfy your customers more often. and it's good to make sure your software does what it's supposed to do.
+Maybe You didn't use use cases and still create good software, but it's good to use them to satisfy your customers more often. and it's good to make sure your software does what it's supposed to do.

 Pay attention to the nouns in your use case, even when they aren’t classes in your system, because textual analysis helps us with what to focus on, not just what classes you need. in some cases you will found nouns in your use case but it's not really needed to be a class in your system. such as in the following example:

 ![](https://github.com/0xGhazy/0xGhazy/assets/60070427/cba12cf2-a91f-4158-a2b8-f12d100be83c)

-in this example we didn't need to create a `Dog` class because we don't need to track the dog we just need its bark sound, or it's not making sense to store the dog in the dog door -_at least for me :)_-, and finally the dog is an external factor from our system.
+In this example we didn't need to create a `Dog` class because we don't need to track the dog we just need its bark sound, or it's not making sense to store the dog in the dog door -_at least for me :)_-, and finally the dog is an external factor from our system.

 Pay attention to verbs in your use case, it's usually the methods of the class in your system.

-### Class diagram
+## Class diagram

 ![](https://github.com/0xGhazy/0xGhazy/assets/60070427/a9741a47-72c6-47cb-808b-73763f682457)

 The class diagram contains some information about relationships between classes and inner components such as data members and methods.

-from the image above we can see that:
+From the image above we can see that:

-- solid lines from one class to another are called "association" it means that one class is associated with another class by reference, extension, inheritance, etc.
+- Solid lines from one class to another are called "association" it means that one class is associated with another class by reference, extension, inheritance, etc.
-- on that solid line we write the name of the attribute where the association takes place.
+- On that solid line we write the name of the attribute where the association takes place.
-- the number at the end of the line is the number of attributes, if it's 1 it's called `multiplicity`, otherwise it's called `unlimited` and it's denoted by `*`.
+- The number at the end of the line is the number of attributes, if it's 1 it's called `multiplicity`, otherwise it's called `unlimited` and it's denoted by `*`.

-class diagrams aren't everything because it has limited _type_ information we don't know the data structure that uses them if we have iterable objects is it List, ArrayList, Vector, or custom objects.
+Class diagrams aren't everything because it has limited _type_ information we don't know the data structure that uses them if we have iterable objects is it List, ArrayList, Vector, or custom objects.
 Class diagrams also don't tell us about how to code our methods, it's only give us a 10,000-foot view of our system as what authors mention on page 187.

-at the end of this chapter remember that **rewriting code takes a lot more time than rewriting a use case or redrawing a class diagram**
+At the end of this chapter remember that **rewriting code takes a lot more time than rewriting a use case or redrawing a class diagram**

 ---